mildrenben/component-river/README.md

 ## How it loops

 Component river will automatically loop through your items and each item will "wait" until it's their time to restart their loop.
-These times change depending on the screen width, so it calculates these times based on `window` width.
+These times change depending on the screen width, so it calculates these times based on `window.innerWidth`.

 If there are not enough items to keep a consistent stream of items, the items will not wait to restart their loop to try and minimise any gap between the "end" of row and the "start".